 How do I know if it's the right thing for me?

 The 'Should I take a gap year?' article from Prospects can help you consider the advantages, and disadvantages, of taking a gap year to help you decide if one is right for you and when.

 The 'Year Out Group' offer advice on what you should consider when choosing a gap year programme and relevant questions to ask.
 The Foreign and Commonwealth Office also offers a safety checklist for those considering taking time out abroad.

 What are some ideas of things I could do?

 BUNAC offers a free gap year mentoring scheme to students, with one-to-one support to help you design a fulfilling gap year.
-This can be done by phone, Skype, email or face to face and there's no obligation to sign up to a BUNAC programme after your initial consultation.
+This can be done by phone, Skype, email or face-to-face and there's no obligation to sign up for a BUNAC programme after your initial consultation.

 Talk it through

 Don't forget you can always make a careers appointment to speak to an adviser to get more support with your gap year planning.